2juicy/destiny-child-tools/README.md

 To start a development server, install/update dependencies by running `npm install` or `yarn` (if you are using yarn).
 You should only have to do this when new dependencies have been added to `package.json`.

-Run `npm start` or `yarn start` to start a development server running on http://localhost:8080 to be able to see the result of your changes locally.
+Run `yarn start` to start a development server running on http://localhost:8080 to be able to see the result of your changes locally.

 ### More help